Sydney Metro Northwest: Project history

 By May 2015, media releases from Transport for NSW used the name "North West Rail Link" to address the whole section between Rouse Hill and Chatswood and not just the unbuilt part.
 On 4 June 2015, Premier Mike Baird and Minister for Transport & Infrastructure Andrew Constance announced the rebranding of the Sydney Rapid Transit to the Sydney Metro.
 In conjunction with the rebranding, the North West Rail Link was renamed Sydney Metro Northwest.

 Line operation

 In December 2011, the State Government suggested that they have not ruled out the possibility of contracting the operation, rolling stock and signalling on the North West Rail Link to private operators as part of a public-private partnership.

-In May 2013, it was announced that two consortia had been shortlisted to operate the line:
+In June 2012, it was announced that the line would use single deck "Metro" style trains, rather than the double deck trains more commonly used in Sydney.
+In May 2013, it was announced that two consortia had been shortlisted to construct the trains and systems, as well as operate the line: